Thoracic Malignancies - Board Review Summary

 |---|---|---|

-- KEYNOTE-671 and AEGEAN: peri-operative pembro and durva, respectively, improved EFS in resectable stage II-IIIB disease.
+- KEYNOTE-671 and AEGEAN: perioperative pembrolizumab and durvalumab, respectively, improved event-free outcomes in resectable stage II-IIIB disease.

 - Practical takeaway: if a patient receives induction chemo-IO but does not proceed to surgery, management usually reverts to a definitive CRT framework followed by the appropriate post-CRT systemic strategy.